alders/mythtv-stream-hls-dash/README.md

 - Press **Encode Video** when you are satisfied with your choices to start encoding.

-The selections shown in Figure 1 are used in the descriptions below.
+The selections shown in Figure 1 are used in the descriptions below as a running example.

 ### Adaptive Bitrate Streaming